 Gardening and growing vegetables and fruit is a popular pastime and a great way to get out in the fresh air!

 If you don’t have your own garden, you could rent an allotment.
 There are around 3,000 allotment plots in Newcastle across 61 sites.
-There is a link to the allotment sites and the area representatives on the City Council page.
+There is a link to the allotment sites and the area representatives on the Newcastle Allotment Working Group website.

 There are lots of benefits to renting an allotment.
 You could: get more exercise, eat more fresh fruit and vegetables that you have grown, meet new friends, share your knowledge and escape from day to day pressures.